PinCatS/huawei-interview-tasks/README.md

-# Test task for Software Developer position in Huawei
+# Test task for Software Developer position at Huawei
 It was asked to solve 3 interesting problems using C++ language.

 All of them were solved within time, space requirements and were covered with tests.